Aeon Trespass: Everything

 Aeon Trespass: Odyssey

 The original game from a 2019 Kickstarter campaign.
-Aeon Trespass: Odyssey is divided up into different Cycles, meaning different campaigns.
+Aeon Trespass: Odyssey is divided up into different Cycles, meaning different playable campaigns.
 There are five Cycles (and two mini-Cycles) that together form a grand adventure with hundreds of hours of content.
-These are split into the Umbral Cycles, the Illuminated Cycles, and the Onwards Odyssey.
+These are split into the Umbral Cycles, the Illuminated Cycles, the Onwards Odyssey, and the Skyward Odyssey.

 Umbral Cycles